-In terms of jobs, energy efficiency creates 210,000 jobs, calculated in job-years (i.e., a job created by stimulus spending that lasts one year equals one job-year; a new job that is supported by the spending for three years equals three job-years) and resulting in a mix of short-term construction or installation employment and more ongoing positions.
-Renewable energy (solar and wind) and electric vehicle investments each produce 48,000 jobs.
-Energy storage investments generate 35,000 jobs and building electrification 29,000; 19,000 new jobs result from grid modernization and transmission investments.
-(See Figure 2, next page.)
+In terms of jobs, energy efficiency creates over 260,000 jobs, calculated in job-years (i.e., a job created by stimulus spending that lasts one year equals one job-year; a new job that is supported by the spending for three years equals three job-years) and resulting in a mix of short-term construction or installation employment and more ongoing positions.
+Renewable energy investments produce 56,000 jobs and electric vehicles 48,000.
+Transmission and grid modernization investments combined create 28,000 thousand jobs; 17,000 jobs result from building electrification, 11,000 jobs result from storage, and 8,300 jobs are generated from vocational training investments.
+(See Figure 2.)

 Figure 2.
-Impact of \$10 Billion Stimulus Investment on Nevada Employment (job-years), by Technology
+Impact of \$10 Billion Stimulus Investment on West Virginia Employment (job-years), by Technology